Volcanic ash and aviation safety: Immediate hazards to aircraft

 Volcanic ash deposits on a parked McDonnell-Douglas DC-10-30 during the 1991 eruption of Mount Pinatubo, causing the aircraft to rest on its tail.
-While falling ash behaves in a similar manner to snow, the sheer weight of deposits can cause serious damage to buildings and vehicles, as seen here, where the deposits were able to cause the 120 ton airliner's centre of gravity to shift.
+Falling ash behaves in a similar manner to snow, but the sheer weight of deposits can cause serious damage to buildings and vehicles, as seen here, where the deposits shifted the 120-ton airliner's centre of gravity.

 Volcanic ash is composed of fragments of rock, crystalline material, and volcanic glass.
 The glass component has the lowest melting temperature—lower than temperatures inside the combustor of a gas turbine engine.
 Ash that finds its way into the combustor may melt.
 Combustor and turbine components are cooled, as the metals they are made of have lower melting temperatures than the gas temperature inside the engine core.
 Molten ash that touches these surfaces is likely to freeze, and accrete on the metal surface.

 The most sensitive surface is the high-pressure turbine nozzle guide vanes (NGVs), situated immediately downstream of the combustor.
 The gas flow is choked through the NGVs, and so the flow area through the NGVs is a controlling area for the engine.
 If this area is reduced due to an accretion of ash, a smaller mass flow rate of gas passes through the engine core.
 Reduced mass flow leads to the turbine doing less work.
 The turbine drives the compressor, which accordingly also does less work compressing the air.
 If the compressor can no longer contain the high pressure gas in the engine core, the gas flow can reverse and flow out of the front of the engine.
 This is known as an engine surge or a compressor surge, and is often accompanied by a ball of flame that bursts out the front of the engine.
 This surge is likely to extinguish the flame in the engine combustor, known as a 'flame-out'.

 Once the high pressure in the core dissipates, the engine should be free to restart.
 Restarting an engine at altitude can be difficult, due to the lower temperatures and pressures of the ambient gas, but is not normally a problem.
 The reduced flow area of the NGVs can make it harder to restart the engine.

 Volcanic ash carries significant electrostatic charge.
 Fine ash that enters electronic components within the engine or airframe can cause electrical failure—which poses an immediate hazard to the aircraft.